-In an appropriate Poincar\'e section, the unstable manifold is obtained as the reflection of the stable manifold in the line $p_z=0$; this is a consequence of the time-reversal symmetry of the Hamiltonian dynamics.
-To visualize the tangle, we construct the Poincar\'e map with the intersection condition $x \mod P =0$.
-By $W^s_{E_0}$ and $W^u_{E_0}$ we denote the stable and unstable manifolds of the point at infinity on the Poincar\'e map, i.e the point with $p_z = 0$ and $z \to \infty$.
+In an appropriate Poincar\'e section, the unstable manifold is obtained as the reflection of the stable manifold in the line $p_z=0$.
+This is a consequence of the time-reversal symmetry of the Hamiltonian dynamics.
+To visualize the tangle, the Poincar\'e map is constructed with the intersection condition $x \mod P =0$.
+By $W^s_{E_0}$ and $W^u_{E_0}$ are denoted the stable and unstable manifolds of the point at infinity on the Poincar\'e map, i.e the point with $p_z = 0$ and $z \to \infty$.
 The Fig.~\ref{H} displays the tangle for various values of initial energy $E_0$, and thereby shows the development scenario of this tangle, as a function of $E_0$.
 The sequence of plots shows the typical scenario of development for a binary Smale horseshoe.

-Let us consider now the dimension of the relevant geometrical phase space objects that play an essential role in the scattering process.
-The structure of the tangle between the stable and unstable manifolds determines the chaotic scattering of the system.
-The Poincar\'e map has dimension 2, the dimension of the stable and unstable manifolds $W^s_{E_0}$ and $W^u_{E_0}$ in the map is 1.
-Moreover, these manifolds are natural barriers that direct the dynamics on the map, since they are lines of codimension 1.
-The dynamics of points on a lobule defined by segments of stable and unstable manifolds are determined by the structure of the tangle between stable and unstable manifolds.
-The image of a lobule visible in the plots under the Poincar\'e map is the next lobule \cite{meiss}.
-Moreover, the iterations of the lobules rotate around an inner fixed point in the Poincar\'e map.
+Finally, let us consider the dimension of the important geometrical objects in the phase space relevant to the scattering process.
+The domain of the Poincar\'e map has dimension 2, the dimension of the stable and unstable manifolds $W^s_{E_0}$ and $W^u_{E_0}$ of the fixed points in the map is 1, i.e. they are of codimension 1.
+Therefore, these manifolds divide the domain into separate pieces and they are natural barriers that direct and channel the dynamics of the map.
+The dynamics of points in a lobe delimited by segments of stable and unstable manifolds are determined by the structure of the tangle.
+The image of a lobe under the Poincar\'e map is the next lobe \cite{meiss}.
+Moreover, the iterations of the lobes rotate around an inner fixed point in the Poincar\'e map.
 This fixed point corresponds to a periodic orbit trapped in the periodic potential of the surface \cite{borondo2}.

-The situation in the constant energy manifold is equivalent.
+The situation for the flow in the phase space restricted to a surface of constant energy is equivalent.
 Here all relevant dimensions are higher by 1, but the codimensions remain the same.
-The constant energy manifold has dimension 3, the stable and unstable manifolds have dimension 2, and they form a partition of the constant energy manifold.
-The considered model keeps the value of the codimensions of the important objects that direct the dynamics when the vibration of the surface is included, and the system is 3-dof.
+The constant energy surface has dimension 3, the stable and unstable manifolds have dimension 2, and they form a partition of the domain.
+These considerations will turn out useful in the following because the codimensions of the important objects that direct the dynamics stay the same when the vibration of the surface is included, and the system becomes 3-dof.